Platforms - Frame Scaffold Components

 - Provide adequate sills for scaffold posts and use base plates.

-- Set scaffold feet centrally on mudsills consisting of 50x250 mm (2x10 in.) planks.
-Sills should extend at least 610 mm (2 ft.) beyond the scaffold base and be long enough to extend under at least two scaffold feet.
+- Set scaffold feet centrally on mudsills consisting of 50x250 mm (2x10 inches) planks.
+Sills should extend at least 610 mm (2 feet) beyond the scaffold base and be long enough to extend under at least two scaffold feet.

 - Install scaffold with jackscrews (adjusting screws).
 They allow for minor adjustments to help keep scaffold plumb and level.

 - Take extra precautions when erecting scaffold on frozen ground.
 Thawing soil can become water-soaked and lose its ability to bear weight.

 - Brace both sides of every frame for the vertical plane.
 Install horizontal bracing at the joint of every third tier of frames.
 This bracing is often attached to the point where the scaffold is tied to the structure.

 - Do not force braces to fit.
 Level the scaffold until a proper fit can be made easily.